PREreview/documentation/resources/tips_emails_LivePREJC.md

 *Dear students, postdocs, and faculty,*

 *I am … [Introduce yourself if you are not already known by everyone].
 I would like to start a preprint journal club (JC) in our department.
-I recently decided to contribute to ASAPbio’s effort to promote the use and dissemination of preprints in academia.
+I recently decided to contribute to ASAPbio’s [optional: add link] effort to promote the use and dissemination of preprints in academia.
 For those of you who are not familiar with them, preprints are complete pieces of scientific work that have not yet undergone editorial peer review.
 The main benefits of posting preprints are that i) you, the author(s), can immediately share your work with the scientific community (but really with everyone, since preprints are open access, i.e., free!) without having to wait for the publisher’s timeline, and ii) the community learn about your research early and can comment on the manuscript, potentially improving your work – since preprints are dynamic articles, you can incorporate the feedback and upload revisions to the preprint server of your choice.*

 *Discussing preprints at JC will be beneficial to us as we will get to know the advancement in our field 6 months to a year earlier than we would if we waited for the publication.
 At the end of each JC, we will compile our comments into a review and post it as a public document on PREreview.org, a web platform that hosts preprint reviews and assigns them DOIs for free.